Your Fucking Right Is My Biggest Fear (2018)

 SPE Media Festival, 2019 SPE National Conference, Cleveland, Ohio

-During the MFA Thesis Exhibition at RIT William Harris Gallery, the 95 seconds video was presented in a room where spectators could experience my fear as their bodies catch parts of the projection while moving around.
+The 95 seconds video has been presented in a room where spectators could experience my fear as their bodies catch parts of the projection while moving around.
 A set of two projectors installed over pedestals and controlled by a touch screen laptop allowed the video to be projected over opposite walls.
 The touch screen laptop was installed in the back wall in order to force the viewer to walk across the room to hit play.
 The participation of the audience is an important aspect of this work; it is their decision to hit play, as it was my decision to immigrate to this country.

 This installation was created as site-specific, but could be easily adapted to new sites.
 For inquiries please email ile at ileanadobleh for com, or follow the Contact form.